Snorkel vest vs. life jacket: Which is right for you?

 Our top pick on Amazon: Scubapro Cruiser Snorkel Vest for Men and Women

-- Choose a bright color for high visibility and added safety.
+- Choose a bright color for better visibility.

 Conclusion